Students, Professors Win Significant Awards

 Most recently, Marjorie Welish, a distinguished lecturer in the English department, won a Guggenheim fellowship.
 The high-profile fellowships are for mid-career professionals who have demonstrated exceptional capacity for productive scholarship or exceptional creative ability in the arts.
 Welish teaches in the master of fine arts program in poetry and is the author of several books.

-Professor Jeanne Theoharis won the 2014 NAACP Image Award for Outstanding Literary Work for The Rebellious Life of Mrs. Rosa Parks, the first scholarly book on the civil rights icon’s activism outside of the bus incident in Montgomery, Ala.
+Professor Jean Theoharis won the 2014 NAACP Image Award for Outstanding Literary Work for The Rebellious Life of Mrs. Rosa Parks, the first scholarly book on the civil rights icon’s activism outside of the bus incident in Montgomery, Ala.

 Professor Peter Lipke has been elected as a fellow of the American Academy of Mircrobiology, a highly prestigious distinction that recognizes original contributions to the field, and puts him in the company of Nobel Prize winners and National Medal of Science awardees.
 Lipke has conducted groundbreaking work on amyloid proteins and fungi that are harmful to humans, especially those affected by HIV and other immunosuppressive disorders.

-Virginia Sánchez Korrol, a professor emeritus of the Department of Puerto Rican and Latino Studies, was honored with the Comité November’s First Annual Women’s History Month Celebration & Puerto Rican Women Legacy Award.
+Virginia Sánchez Korrol, a professor emeritus of the department of Puerto Rican and Latino Studies, was honored with the Comité November’s First Annual Women’s History Month Celebration & Puerto Rican Women Legacy Award.
 Sánchez Korrol’s work on Latino women, families, and ethnicity in New York City continues to enrich our ever-growing understanding and knowledge of Latino history.

 Associate Professor of Art Jennifer Ball was awarded the 2014–2015 Andrew Mellon Fellowship at the Metropolitan Museum of Art for her book project, Habit Forming: Representations of Byzantine Monastics 9th–15th Centuries.